FREQUENTLY ASKED QUESTIONS

 In SIS2, we intend to change the way we teach in order to address the way students learn.
 All students will receive the same content standards of education.
 Our intent is to change the organizational structure within the School of Innovation.
 This change may be accomplished through systems such as collaborative projects, technology, and blended learning centered on the ideas of problem solving, synthesizing data, and adapting resources; all of which are skills vital in today’s modern world.

 There is no application process or criteria to enter the SIS2.
-Infinite Campus will randomly place students into the 5 Grade 7 teams (2 Innovative and 3 Traditional).
-Priority always goes to required academic programs (i.e. - special education requirements, 504 accommodations, and match placements).
+Infinite Campus will randomly place students into the Grade 7 teams (Innovative and Traditional).
+Priority always goes to required academic programs (i.e. - special education requirements, 504 accommodations, and math placements).
 Once required programs have been satisfied, the computer system will fill a student's schedule with elective requests.

-We understand that there are many questions regarding this new endeavor.
-To this end, once all the team placements have been completed, we intend to hold an orientation night for the students and parents scheduled into the Shelton Innovation School.
-At that time, we are hoping to address any lingering questions.
-If your child is placed into the innovation school and you believe that he or she would benefit from a traditional setting, we will allow for an opt out.
+Once all the team placements have been completed, we hold an orientation for the students and parents scheduled into the Shelton Innovation School.
+If your child is placed into the Innovation School and you believe that he or she would benefit from a traditional setting, we will allow for an opt out.

 What is heterogeneous grouping?